manuel3108/sapper-smui-typescript-template/README.md

-# sapper-smui-template
+# sapper-smui-typescript-template

-The default [Sapper](https://github.com/sveltejs/sapper) template using webpack, with included support for [SMUI](https://github.com/hperrin/svelte-material-ui).
+The default [Sapper](https://github.com/sveltejs/sapper) template using webpack, with included support for [SMUI](https://github.com/hperrin/svelte-material-ui) and [Typescript](https://github.com/microsoft/TypeScript).

+If you don't want Typescript support, have a look at [sapper-smui-template](https://github.com/manuel3108/sapper-smui-typescript-template)

 ## Getting started